 Eden Hill Primary School has developed close links with its local secondary schools.
-Students not only participate in transition programmes but have been involved with a Science programme with Hampton Senior High School; a Mining Challenge which was a joint partnership with Lockridge Senior High School and Curtin University; and NAIDOC Celebrations and activities with Cyril Jackson Senior Campus.
+Students not only participate in transition programmes but have been involved with a Science programme with Hampton Senior High School; a Mining Challenge which was a joint partnership with Kiara College and Curtin University; and NAIDOC Celebrations and activities with Cyril Jackson Senior Campus.
 All local secondary schools are invited to participate in our annual Open Night in June.

-In order to ensure our students have any hearing or speech difficulties identified as early as possible and thereby reducing the impact on their educational future we have established several professional partnerships.
-To assist with early diagnosis, we currently work with the following organizations: UWA Masters Audiology students, the Ear Bus, Curtin University 4th Year Speech pathology students (through the North Metro Language Development Centre) and a private speech pathologist who screens all Kindergarten students upon entry.
+In order to ensure our students have any hearing or speech difficulties identified as early as possible and thereby reducing the impact on their educational future, we have established several professional partnerships.
+To assist with early diagnosis, we currently work with the following organizations: UWA Masters Audiology students, the Ear Bus and Curtin University 4th Year Speech pathology students (through the North Metro Language Development Centre).

 Eden Hill Primary treasures its past links and looks forward to forging new friendships.

 There is something of interest for every parent and caregiver on this website.
 Click on the Main Menu to select from the drop down list to choose links relevant to the age and needs of your child.
 The special needs information is current and provides useful information about services and support.